lzqsd/InverseRenderingOfIndoorScene/README.md

 Models trained on the new dataset achieve comparable performances compared with our prior models.
 Quantitaive comparisons are listed below.
 [Li20] represents our prior models trained on SUNCG-related dataset.
 ![](http://cseweb.ucsd.edu/~viscomp/projects/CVPR20InverseIndoor/github/quantitative.png)

+## Download the trained models
+The trained models can be downloaded from the [link](http://cseweb.ucsd.edu/~viscomp/projects/CVPR20InverseIndoor/models.zip).
+To test the models, please copy the models to the same directory as the code.

 ## Train and test on the synthetic dataset

 ## Train and test on IIW dataset